orpgol/CS205_Jump_Prediction/README.md

 Open benchmarking script in notebook

+#### Visit https://github.com/orpgol/CS205_Jump_Prediction in order to view the benchmarking process
-### Click jump_regression.md for a markdown view of the benchmarking process
+Click jump_regression.md for a markdown view of the benchmarking process